What Is Forex Trading and How Does It Work?

 Access to Multiple Asset Classes

 You can trade CFDs on a wide range of markets, all through a single trading platform, including MT4 and MT5.
-This ensures that you can diversify your portfolio and find trading opportunities within a variety of sectors.
+This allows you to diversify your portfolio and find trading opportunities within a variety of sectors.

 What is forex trading and how does it work?

 Forex trading is exchanging one currency for another via currency pairs (e.g., EUR/USD).
-It works by gaining or losing from price movements in the pair - scaled by position size and leverage minus trading costs.
+It works through gains or losses from price movements in the pair, where outcomes are affected by position size, leverage and trading costs.

 How does currency trading work?